 With natural, high-sand privatebeaches amidst mature coconut palms and hardwood trees, these properties have excellent, well-elevated, building sites.
 The Coastal Highway serving it today is an all-weather gravel road.
 This ambitious project, financed by the U.K. to pave and realign this road with new bridges, tis well underway.
 Soon this strategic road and vital shortcut to the southern half of the country will attract more traffic.
 Property values will appreciate and development is coming.
 By using thoughtful, low-density planning & sustainable building practices, this area is now becoming an in-demand resort, safe-haven, and private retreat area.

 Right now it is investment-grade, ocean-front land with huge potential.

 Significant (400+ acres) Ocean Beach Acreage under $8,000 per acre.

 Foreigners can hold title to land here in Belize, unlike many other Caribbean and Central American nations.

 The taxes, monetary system and business climate in Belize are favourable.

 Titles for these properties are capable of warranty by the major title guarantee companies.

 This is investment-grade property.
 Once these few lots are sold, they’re gone.

 This uncrowded part of Belize is where the majestic Maya Mountains come closest to the sea.
-It has fresh Caribbean breezes, plenty of sunshine, and ample rainwater & freshwater.
+It has fresh Caribbean breezes, low population density, plenty of sunshine, and ample rainwater & freshwater.

 Click on a photo for a larger, detailed view of the image.